 Class A membership shares are classified as liabilities based on their terms as they are redeemable at the option of the member, either on demand or on withdrawal from membership.
-Class B voluntary shares are classified as liabilities as they are redeemable at the request of the members to a maximum amount of 10% of such shares in any one year, subject to minimum capital requirements.

 Distributions to Members

 Patronage distributions are recognized in net income in the year that they are declared by the Board of Directors.